 New York Power Authority (NYPA), one of the country’s largest state public power organizations, challenged Tri Tool’s custom engineering team with custom machining and welding of a 50” metal shaft sleeve that had premature wear, horizontal grooving and cycle fatigue cracking at their Blenheim-Gilboa (B-G) Pumped-Storage Hydroelectric Power Plant.
 The shaft is located at the base of Brown Mountain at subterranean depths making repairs tricky.

-NYPA’s primary LEM Contractor stated that they would have to remove the entire 55 ton shaft in order to replace the shaft sleeve, thereby incurring a costly replacement program.
+NYPA’s primary LEM Contractor stated that they would have to remove the entire 55-ton shaft in order to replace the shaft sleeve, thereby incurring a costly replacement program.

 Larry Spiro, Senior Mechanical Engineer, NYPA had successfully worked with Tri Tool in the past and called to find out if Tri Tool had a solution to their challenge.

 NYPA’s pumped-storage hydroelectric power plant generates over 1,160 megawatts of electricity.
 At times of peak demand, water from B-G’s upper reservoir plunges 1,200 feet through a 28-foot diameter vertical shaft within Brown Mountain to drive the four pump-turbine generator motors.
-Above each pump-turbine is a shaft sleeve, surrounded by a seal, or “packing box”, all of which controls the leakage flow rate.
+Above each pump-turbine is a shaft sleeve, surrounded by a seal, or “packing box”, all of which control the leakage flow rate.
 The shafts and corresponding seals must provide high wear resistance to the abrasive contaminants in the reservoir water.
 It was found that during the Life Extension & Modernization (LEM) project, a more abrasive Resin material was used, and this combined with reduced shaft sleeve hardness and extreme particulate (silt) velocities, created excessive wear in the seal area of the new shaft sleeves.
 It was determined that all four pump-turbine units would need to be replaced or repaired.
 Not only was cost a concern, but the tight confines around the shaft and the toxic build-up of argon gases during welding posed a real health risk to the mechanics.

 The Custom Machining Solution